 How we can help

-- Local flap surgery to reposition a flap of local tissue adjacent to the defect
+- Local flaps (repositioning of tissue adjacent to the defect)